nguyenduyhoang35/currency-fomatter/README.md

-# kurrency-kit
+# currency-fomatter

 **The currency toolkit for React** — format, parse, and input currencies with zero config.

-Unlike other formatting libraries that only give you a component, `kurrency-kit` gives you **3 layers** you can use independently:
+Unlike other formatting libraries that only give you a component, `currency-fomatter` gives you **3 layers** you can use independently:

 | Layer | What | Use case |
 |-------|------|----------|